“Flashing for the refugees on the unarmed road of flight

 Or, to put it still in different but synonymous terms: Blowback.

-Support for genocidal dictators, land barrons, corporate thugs, exploitation of indigenous resources, suppression of any and all attempts at reform, have created a vortex of violence, corruption, and desperate attempts at escape.
+Support for genocidal dictators, land barons, corporate thugs, exploitation of indigenous resources, suppression of any and all attempts at reform, have created a vortex of violence, corruption, and desperate attempts at escape.

 One often hears that correlation does not necessarily mean causation.
 In this case there is no reason for qualifications or doubt.
 American foreign policy is directly to blame along with a host of other factors for the border crisis, but no one in any position of authority is making the obvious connection.
 If you want to stop the flow of people trying to cross the border then begin the process of substantial and meaningful reform in America’s colonial relationship with the nations of Central and South America.